OUR DOOR IS OPEN

 Allegany College of Maryland is accredited by the Commission on Higher Education, Middle States Association of Colleges and Secondary Schools, and approved by the Maryland Higher Education Commission.
 (For more information see Accreditation section of this catalog).

-Non-Discrimination Statement: Allegany College of Maryland does not discriminate on the basis of age, ancestry/national origin, color, disability, gender identity/expression, marital status, race, religion, sex, or sexual orientation in matters affecting employment or in providing access to programs and activities and provides equal access to the Boy Scouts and other designated youth groups.
+Allegany College of Maryland does not discriminate on the basis of age, ancestry/national origin, color, disability, gender identity/expression, marital status, race, religion, sex, or sexual orientation in matters affecting employment or in providing access to programs and activities.

-Allegany College of Maryland prohibits sexual misconduct and sex discrimination by or against all students, employees, and campus guests.
-If you have any questions or concerns or if you need to make a complaint, contact ACM’s Title IX Coordinator, Dr. Renee Conner in CC-152, by email at firstname.lastname@example.org, or by phone at 301-784-5206.
+Allegany College of Maryland prohibits sexual harassment and sex discrimination by or against all students, employees, and campus guests.
+If you have any questions or concerns or if you need to make a complaint, contact ACM’s Title IX Coordinator, Dr. Renee Conner in CC-12, by email at firstname.lastname@example.org, or by phone at 301-784-5206.
 For detailed information about policy, procedures, and prevention education, see www.allegany.edu/title-ix.